 All the pupcake recipes featured here are sweetened with natural ingredients like pumpkin and banana.
 And if these aren’t enough here are 13 more healthy dog treats with pumpkin.

-Important: on the peanut butter and pumpkin recipe make sure you are using all natural peanut butter or peanut butter sweetened with real sugar.
-Some peanut butters are sweetened with xylitol, which is VERY toxic to dogs.
+Important: on the peanut butter and pumpkin recipe make sure you are using all-natural peanut butter or peanut butter sweetened with real sugar.
+Some peanut butter brands are sweetened with xylitol, which is VERY toxic to dogs.

 3 Tasty Recipes for Baking Dog Treats with Pumpkin